lukaszliniewicz/Pandrator/README.md

 ### Dependencies
 This project relies on several APIs and services (running locally) and libraries, notably:

-#### Required (notable)
+#### Required
 - [XTTS API Server by daswer123](https://github.com/daswer123/xtts-api-server.git) for Text-to-Speech (TTS) generation using Coqui [XTTSv2](https://huggingface.co/coqui/XTTS-v2) OR [Silero API Server by ouoertheo](https://github.com/ouoertheo/silero-api-server) for TTS generaton using the [Silero models](https://github.com/snakers4/silero-models) OR [VoiceCraft by jasonppy](https://github.com/jasonppy/VoiceCraft).
 - [FFmpeg](https://github.com/FFmpeg/FFmpeg) for audio encoding.
 - [Sentence Splitter by mediacloud](https://github.com/mediacloud/sentence-splitter) for splitting `.txt ` files into sentences, [customtkinter by TomSchimansky](https://github.com/TomSchimansky/CustomTkinter), [num2words by savoirfairelinux](https://github.com/savoirfairelinux/num2words), and many others.
 For a full list, see `requirements.txt`.

 #### Optional
 - [Subdub](https://github.com/lukaszliniewicz/Subdub), a command line app that transcribes video files, translates subtitles and synchronises the generated speech with the video, made specially for Pandrator.
-- [WhisperX](https://github.com/m-bain/whisperX), an enhanced implementation of OpenAI's Whisper model with improved alignment, used for dubbing and XTTS training.
+- [WhisperX by m-bain](https://github.com/m-bain/whisperX), an enhanced implementation of OpenAI's Whisper model with improved alignment, used for dubbing and XTTS training.
 - [Easy XTTS Trainer](https://github.com/lukaszliniewicz/easy_xtts_trainer), a command line app that enables XTTS fine-tuning using one or more audio files, made specially for Pandrator.
 - [RVC Python by daswer123](https://github.com/daswer123/rvc-python) for enhancing voice quality and cloning results with [Retrieval Based Voice Conversion](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI).
 - [Text Generation Webui API by oobabooga](https://github.com/oobabooga/text-generation-webui.git) for LLM-based text pre-processing.